dideler/school-projects/3773-adv-obj-oriented-app-dev-w-c++/assignments/a1/README.md

 #### Exercise 3.10
 > Repeat exercise 3.9 but use pointers to represent a flower and a book.

-**Keywords (ex3.9):** enums, composition, pointers, copy constructor, copy assignment operator, destructor
+**Keywords:** enums, composition, pointers, copy constructor, copy assignment operator, destructor